open-cogsci/osdoc/content/pages/dev/translate.md

 title: Translate

-If you want to provide a translation, it's recommended to first send an inquiry to <l.vanderlinden@cogsci.nl> or post a message on the [forum][] to make sure that your language is not already being worked on.
+If you want to provide a translation, it's recommended to first send an inquiry to <s.mathot@cogsci.nl> or post a message on the [forum](https://forum.cogsci.nl/) to make sure that your language is not already being worked on.

 Very little technical skill is needed to contribute a translation!